sanjay-72/Node-JS-App-in-AWS-EC2/README.md

 If you are planning to run the app on some other port follow the next step.

+### <a href = "https://github.com/sanjay-72/Node-JS-App-in-AWS-EC2/blob/main/DeploymentInOtherPort/Process.md" target = "_blank">Additional settings for running app on other port.(PORT:3000) is considered in this example</a>

 After doing all these things save the settings.

 ## Go to instance page and click connect over there.

 ![image](https://user-images.githubusercontent.com/94333583/213899134-81d8d092-e415-46ff-9b9e-8cb5b836eb9d.png)